 This hard hat is certified type 1 which means it offers a protection from impacts occurring on the top of the head.
 It is also certified class C which means it offers no electrical protection since slits were pierced in the shell for ventilation.
 Accounts should, however, be taken of the fact that high-density polyethylene (HDPE) provides from the outset adequate protection from electrical hazards since this material has good dielectric properties.
 The CSA (for Canadian Standards Association) has subjected this helmet to many lab tests, one of which measures the dielectric rigidity (electric conductance or resistance basically).
 In short, the lower the leakage current is, the better is the dielectric rigidity of the helmet.

-This model of hard hat has successfully passed the lab tests it underwent to find out if it qualifies to be certified CSA Z94.1-15.
-It deserves its CSA logo, type 1 and class C clearance.
+This model of hard hat has successfully passed the lab tests it underwent to find out if it qualifies to be certified CSA Z94.1-15 type 1 and class C.

 Class C Helmets:

 Class C helmets offer no electrical protection whatsoever.
 High-density polyethylene (HDPE) provides from the outset electrical protection.
 However, if the shell happens to be pierced for either aeration purposes or to mount lamps on the hat, the shell will lose its natural dielectric properties.
 One may choose a class C helmet when working in the roadwork industry.

 This helmet features slots for accessories to adapt your equipment to your environment: protection from noise nuisance with cap-mounted earmuffs (OPH10E), a faceshield (YPH24, headgear; YVP96, visor), a chin strap (TA80CS) and other PPE accessories such as a sweatband or a lining for thermal protection.